Save $1000 by Purchasing These 8 Off-Brand Items

 7. Boxed foods

-Here’s a little-known fact about off-brand foods: Many, including cereal, are made by the same manufacturer as their branded counterparts.
-According to consumer-savings experts, shoppers generally aren’t able to tell the difference in taste and quality because products like rice, flour, oats, beans, and spices are often made by the same manufacturer.
-However, off-brand items are cheaper.
+Here’s a little-known fact about many off-brand foods: a surprising number of them, including cereal, pasta, and crackers, are made by the same manufacturer as their branded counterparts.
+This practice is known as “co-packing” or “private label manufacturing.”
+According to consumer-savings experts, shoppers generally aren’t able to tell the difference in a blind taste test because products like rice, flour, oats, beans, and spices are often made by the same manufacturer on the same equipment.
+The store brand just gets a different box and a much lower price tag.
+However, off-brand items are always cheaper.

 8. Sugar, salt, and spices